richtong/nvim.lazyvim/README_RICH.md

 ## Current problems (resolved ones)

+- [ ] Schemastore does not seem to work with Yaml, but manually insert does for mkdocs.
+I can see the mkdocs.json descriptions, but not sure how to activate it
 - [x] Even with auto wordwrap it does not use gww or gw} for now for markdown.
 Need to set vim.opt.wrap=true in config.lua to make word wrap work correctly